space-nuko/a1111-stable-diffusion-webui-randomizer-keywords/README.md

 {<checkpoint:animefull-latest>|<checkpoint:wd15-beta1-fp32>}
 ```

-You can also assemble a wildcard list containing text like model names to choose from, and deploy them inside the keywords:
+You can also assemble a wildcard list containing text like model names to choose from, and deploy it inside the keywords:

 ```
 <addnet_model_1:__artist_loras__>